Kinosaki Inspirations

 • Benefits

-Sodium, calcium, and chloride all claim Kinosaki's waters to be their homes, welcoming hot spring-hoppers daily to relieve their fatigue.
+Sodium, calcium, and chloride all claim Kinosaki's waters as their home, welcoming hot spring-hoppers daily to relieve their fatigue.
 All of these elements are said to be extremely beneficial for the treatment of muscle pain, bruising, and tiredness.

 Sodium, an electrolyte that is critical to the proper function of the human body, can provide bathers with a plethora of health benefits, including improving circulation of blood and relieving bodily aches and pains.
 In particular, sodium is said to have a key role in calming muscle aches and regulating muscle movements.
 Improving the appearance of skin, promoting well-rested sleep, and decreasing inflammation are among the many other reported benefits of sodium.
 Those with muscle cramping and stiff joints are especially welcome to experience Kinosaki Onsen's sodium-filled hot spring waters, especially after a stroll around town.